benallen-dev/benallen-dot-dev/content/posts/2023/tdd-is-stupid/index.md

 ## At least you're not just deploying everything... right?

 It would be pretty annoying if that was all there was to it.
-But as an unwelcome slice of 3-day-old tomato to top off the shit sandwich that is TDD, we add _Trunk based development_.
+But as an unwelcome slice of 3-day-old tomato to top off the shit sandwich that is TDD, we add _trunk-based development_.

 Instead of using feature branches, just push everything to `main`!
 I'm sure it'll be fine, right?
 Nobody can do anything stupid, because you've already written all the tests to guarantee that if something breaks, it won't go to production!